 Local laws and customs

 You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they do not offend, especially during the holy month of Ramadan or if you intend to visit religious areas.
+Ensure that you wear appropriate clothing while visiting religious areas or sites.

 Don’t get involved with illegal drugs.
 Possession, trafficking and manufacture of any illegal drugs are serious offences in Indonesia.
 The Indonesian authorities have a zero-tolerance policy and those caught face lengthy prison sentences or the death penalty, usually after a protracted and expensive legal process.
 British nationals have been caught and jailed for drug offences in Indonesia.